Skip to Content

 - Jason A.

-New Jersey Domestic Violence Lawyers
+New Jersey Domestic Violence Attorney

 Are you facing domestic violence charges in New Jersey?
 It is important that you seek a domestic violence defense attorney quickly.
-What starts out as a minor family argument can quickly escalate into something far more serious.
+What starts as a minor family argument can quickly escalate into something more serious.
 Disagreements can sometimes get out of control, especially when tensions are high, sometimes leading to arrests, forfeiture, and the imposition of a restraining order.
 Within a couple of days of the arrest, you may find yourself before a family court judge for a determination of whether a final restraining order should be imposed.

 At Roberts & Teeter, we highly recommend seeking counsel with a skilled domestic violence lawyer in New Jersey as soon as possible if you are charged.
 The consequences of domestic violence charges can be life-altering and could seriously impact your personal life, professional career, and freedom.
 Our attorneys have handled hundreds of domestic violence cases, so you can be confident in our abilities and our commitment to your case.

 If you have been accused of domestic violence in New Jersey, take the first step towards protecting your future by scheduling a case evaluation with a domestic violence lawyer today.
+Call now - (732) 607-5553

-New Jersey Domestic Violence Laws
+Understanding New Jersey's Domestic Violence Laws with Local Attorneys

 The laws prohibiting domestic violence are found in Chapter 25 of the New Jersey Criminal Code.
 They provide which criminal acts or offenses give rise to domestic violence (see 2C:25-19), the procedure for arrest and forfeiture of weapons (see 2C:25-21), the procedure for an emergent hearing in family court (see 2C:25-28), the imposition of final restraining orders, and the laws regarding contempt for violating an existing restraining order (see 2C:25-30 through 2C:25-31).

-Domestic Violence Crimes in New Jersey
+Examples of Domestic Violence Crimes in New Jersey

 In the state of New Jersey, domestic violence is considered any physical, emotional, sexual, or financial abuse of a family member.
 The threat of any of these abuses can also be classified and charged as domestic violence in New Jersey.
-The victim could be the abuser’s spouse, ex-spouse, romantic partner, or household member, and must be over the age of 18 years old.
+The victim could be the abuser’s spouse, ex-spouse, romantic partner, or household member and must be over the age of 18 years old.
 Even though a criminal act can be categorized as domestic violence, these charges usually accompany the underlying crime.

 Examples of these may include:

-Domestic Violence Penalties in New Jersey
+Consequences of Domestic Violence in New Jersey

 The consequences for domestic violence will vary based on each case, but may include: